jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 * Getting started using your first local database.
 * Learning a few basic commands and running some local queries.

-We're going to take a look at the Chinook database which you've downloaded from the Downloadables section of this course.
+We'll going to take a look at the Chinook database which you can go downloaded from the Downloadables section of this course.

 The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.